NetSuite

 | Custom Record - il_supp_langs | View |

-| Custom List - esc_industries | View |
+| Custom List - esc_industries | View, when used |

 Do not use the NetSuite Administrator role for the Core8 integration user.
 NetSuite restricts employee/personnel record access for administrator users in ways that can break Core8 personnel sync behavior.
 Use a dedicated non-Administrator integration role with the permissions above.